 *Follow-up - July 25, 2022 -

-Performance Problems Solved
+Performance Problem Solved

 - I got to thinking back about when I went through this particular